Certificate in Hospitality and Tourism Management

 The hospitality and tourism industry is critical to the world, national, state, and regional economy.
 Between 2016 and 2026,the World Travel & Tourism Council predicts that Travel & Tourism will outperform the global economy, growing by an expected 4% on average annually over the next ten years.
 Florida Atlantic University’s Hospitality and Tourism Management Certificate Program provides participants with the essential skills and knowledge necessary for career development in this exciting field.

-The Law & You as a Hospitality Supervisor
+The Law & You as a Hospitality Associate

 The legal portion addresses the following: